StackVista/stackstate-docs/stackpacks/integrations/new_azure.md

 ### Status

 You can check the status of the Azure integration in Azure resource group.
-Open the **FunctionApp** and check the available metrics or the full list of **Functions** from the left menu the status of all functions should be **Enabled**.
+Open the **FunctionApp** and check the available metrics or the full list of **Functions** from the left menu.
+The status of all functions should be **Enabled**.

 ![Azure FunctionApp](/.gitbook/assets/stackpack_azure_functionApp.png)